Apartments in Exeter

 1 BR 2 BR

-March Prices: Exeter vs. Surrounding Areas
+July Prices: Exeter vs. Surrounding Areas

 Rent Prices in Exeter and Surrounding Areas

-Rent prices have increased in Exeter over the last month.
+Rent prices have decreased in Exeter over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Exeter suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: